atlet99/yaml-encrypter-decrypter/README.md

 ```

 The environment variable approach provides an alternative to passing sensitive data on the command line, which might be visible in process listings.

+## YAML Format Preservation

+This tool preserves YAML formatting during encryption and decryption operations:

+- Literal style (`|`) is fully supported and preserved
+- Folded style (`>` or `>-`) is preserved using a special handling mechanism
+- Double-quoted and single-quoted values maintain their original style
+- Plain scalars remain plain after decryption

+### Folded Style Support

+YAML folded style (`>` or `>-`) is specially handled to maintain its formatting.
+The tool:

+1. Identifies folded style sections in the YAML document
+2. Temporarily replaces them with placeholders during processing
+3. Restores the original formatting after encryption/decryption

+This approach ensures that folded style sections are not corrupted during encryption/decryption operations.